brainhack-school2020/EliseD_BLUP_Brain-Learning-Unicorn-Project/README.md

 For this project, 35,759 individuals from [UK Biobank](https://www.ukbiobank.ac.uk/) with genetic and derived brain volume data were available.
 - MRI data (features): All individuals have derived-brain volumes preprocessed on Freesurfer using Desikan parcellation (68 regions) [[cf. documentation for processing pipeline details](https://biobank.ctsu.ox.ac.uk/crystal/crystal/docs/brain_mri.pdf)].
 - Genetic data (labels): 1,265 individuals (3.5% of the cohort) were carriers of at least one of 93 potentially pathogenic CNV identified by [Kendal et al. (2019)](https://www.cambridge.org/core/journals/the-british-journal-of-psychiatry/article/cognitive-performance-and-functional-outcomes-of-carriers-of-pathogenic-copy-number-variants-analysis-of-the-uk-biobank/0D144F6880A46DC94EE27ADEACB5942B).
+These individuals will constitute the carriers class, all the other will be in the controls class.
 - Confounders: age, sex, total intracranial volume (TIV) and site of MRI acquisition were available for all individuals.

 ### Data transformation